 - Number of concurrent rezoning applications. - Other key priorities (such as the preparation of plans and strategies which respond to pressing matters as well as other strategies and plans, for example the Community Strategic Plan).
+Many of these priorities have timeframes prescribed by the NSW Government and are outside a local council's control.

-Paying a fee to investigate amending the LEP should be considered a normal part of the development process for a proponent, which ultimately can result in a very significant financial windfall gain or 'reward'.
-Providing a refund changes the 'risk - reward' scenario for developers and may increase the number of speculative rezoning applications.
+Paying a fee to investigate amending the LEP should be considered a normal part of the development process for a proponent, which ultimately can result in a very significant financial windfall gain or reward.

+Providing a refund changes the risk-reward scenario for developers and may increase the number of speculative rezoning applications.
 Furthermore, private proponent led spot rezonings should not be normalised to be like a Development Application.
 The DA process regulates a building activity to provide shelter for residents and businesses.
 The rezoning process is a financial process used by proponents seeking a (often very large) windfall gain; noting that minor variations can be accommodated via the DA process.
-Seeking to change the LEP, which is established with the community and abided by a significant majority of the development community, should only be facilitated in exceptional circumstances and should not be seen as a 'riskless' activity.
+Seeking to change the LEP, which is established with the community and abided by a significant majority of the development community, should only be facilitated in exceptional circumstances and should not be seen as a riskless activity.